-This is an artistic little café with amazing coffees and shakes.
+This is an artistic little café with amazing coffee and shakes.
 Situated on the Mall Road as well.
-The desserts are insanely good and the Nutella cake will make your day!
+The desserts are insanely good, and the Nutella cake will make your day!

 Chic Chocolate: Synonymous with Mussoorie itself, this quaint restaurant/café has amazing homemade chocolates along with some lip-smacking old-school pizzas, etc. Their Sticky Jaw toffees make for a great gift to take back home.

 Other things to keep in mind

 Mussoorie is quite well-connected and the elevation is reasonable.
 Thus, in terms of preparation, you may treat it as a normal vacation.
 However, certain important points to note:

 There is no problem with the number of ATMs in Mussoorie.
 Most of the shops and restaurants will also accept the payments through the card.
 Other things gaining popularity in terms of mode of payments are the zillion online payment options, including Paytm, Mobikwik, etc.

 Mussoorie is one of the most popular towns in Uttarakhand, so it does not have any network problems.
 All the networks are available.